Final project requirements

 Can I use the satshakit/fabduino/raspberry pi for my final project?

-Answer: During Fab Academy You have to show mastery of design your own board(s).
+Answer: During Fab Academy You have to show mastery of design of your own board(s).
 Fabricating an unmodified board is considered as electronics production but does not count towards any design skill.
 You can use a Raspberry Pi as a replacement of a laptop.
 See Commercial Boards Policy.

 Answer: No. Your final project must show integration of the skills beyond early stage prototyping.
 That includes arranging the wiring, use of connectors, etc.